whisthq/whist/main-webserver/docs/services.rst

 GitHub Actions Workflows
 ------------------------

-Each time a new release is deployed, a GitHub Actions workflow places the Fractal Webserver in maintenance mode so that the deployment can happen atomically.
-It is necessary to suspend normal webserver operation temporarily (during which users won't be able to request new connections, but existing connections will not be impacted) when deploying new releases so that the system has time to programmatically update all of our cloud infrastructure to that of the new release.
+Each time a new release is deployed on protocol, a GitHub Actions workflow triggers the following steps.

+#.
+Builds the AMIs with the updated version of protocol.
+#.
+Invokes the flask cli bundled along with the webserver to create preconfigured buffer capacity.
+#.
+Once the instances are up with with the newer AMIs, we atomically switch over from the older AMIs to newer AMIs across all regions.

 HireFire